Roxbury Crossing station: History

-On June 21, 1831, the Boston and Providence Railroad was incorporated, and was chartered the next day to build a rail line between its two namesake cities; construction began in late 1832, and the B&P opened from Park Square to Canton in 1834, with intermediate stations at Readville and Roxbury Crossing (the remaining section of the B&P main line, from Canton to Providence, opened the following year with the completion of the Canton Viaduct).
+Railroad station

+Roxbury Crossing was an original stop on the Boston and Providence Railroad, opened in 1834 with the first section between Boston and Canton.
+In 1867, the Massachusetts legislature authorized the railroad to move the station building north to Ruggles Street, but this was not done.
+A new station building was completed in December 1888.

 Originally, the station (along with the entire B&P main line north of Readville) was at ground level.
 Starting in 1891, the Old Colony Railroad (which had acquired the B&P in 1888, and was itself acquired in 1893 by the New York, New Haven and Hartford Railroad) raised the section of its main line through Roxbury and Jamaica Plain (extending from Massachusetts Avenue to the current location of Forest Hills station) onto a 4-track stone embankment to eliminate dangerous grade crossings.
 The project involved the building of five new stations in Roxbury and Jamaica Plain; the existing stations at Roxbury Crossing, Jamaica Plain, and Forest Hills were replaced with new elevated stations, while two additional commuter stations were built at Heath Street and Boylston Street.
 The new Roxbury Crossing station opened on June 1, 1897, along with the other four new stations.